How to Find Insanely Cheap Flights

 KNOWING THE SECRET TOOLS TO FINDING INSANELY CHEAP FLIGHTS

-Instead of using specific dates, and locations search with the everywhere feature
+Head over to Google Flights.
+Instead of using specific dates and locations, search with the “everywhere” feature.

-Use this as your starting point and drill down further till the dates, and location pull together a trip that you’re happy with.
+Use this as your starting point and drill down further till the dates and location pull together a trip that you’re happy with.

 CHANGE DATES

-One of the quickest ways to open up other airlines, routes etc. Some airlines only fly out of a location on certain days, and changing dates lets you get a better picture of your options.
+One of the quickest ways to open up other airlines, routes, etc. Some airlines only fly out of a location on certain days, and changing dates lets you get a better picture of your options.

 CHANGE AIRPORTS